javjerez/Ethereum-Optimistic-Rollups/README.md

 ## Acknowledgements

-Special thanks to **Jesús Correas Fernández**, for his support, guidance and dedication throughout the project.
+Special thanks to **Jesús Correas Fernández** for his support, guidance and dedication throughout the project.

 ---